shadowbourne/shadowbourne/README.md

 ## Activities and Societies:
 * Captain of College Squash B and C teams.
-* St Cuthbert's Society Darts, Table Tennis, Squash & Pool.
+* St Cuthbert's Society Darts As and Cs, Table Tennis As, Squash As, Bs and Cs & Pool Ds.

 # My Career 💻: